Novel Repair: Literary Histories of Human Rights, Restorative Justice, and the International Criminal Tribunal System

 Global Indigenous Literatures and Human Rights (co-edited with Alex Harmon)

 In recent years, a variety of edited volumes have brought together works of scholarship that address the nexus between literary studies and human rights, often including analyses of Indigenous literatures as cases in point.
 This edited collection seeks to build on those volumes by centering the following questions: Is there a relationship among human rights and responsibilities, western legal logics and Indigenous epistemologies, and Indigenous literatures from seemingly disparate regions of the globe?
-And, this collection inquires, what can reading these corpuses together teach us about the applicability of human rights in Indigenous contexts, or about alternative interpretive frameworks for understanding the exigencies of Indigenous lives under and after regimes of colonialism and globalization?
+The collection brings together scholarship with creative works by Indigenous writers, filmmakers, artists, and other makers.

 Pablo Neruda and the Global Politics of Poetry